betamore/fewd/slides/unit1.md

 * Tools of the Trade: Photoshop, Illustrator, InDesign, Sketch
 * [Should designers learn to code?](http://www.webdesignerdepot.com/2015/04/should-designers-learn-to-code/) (Spoiler Alert: HELL YES THEY SHOULD!)

-## What is a Front-End Web Developer?
+## What is a Web Developer?

-* That's us!
 * Builds websites from the ground up, (mostly) by hand
 * Typically self-taught or CS background
 * Clean, semantic code
-* Tools of the Trade: Text Editor, Browser Dev Tools, HTML, CSS, JavaScript
+* Tools of the Trade: Text Editor, Browser, Developer Tools, HTML, CSS, JavaScript

 ---
 class: left